DennisSoemers/DennisSoemers.github.io/_pages/about.md

 last_modified_at: 2021-01-17 10:30:00 +0100
 ---

-I am currently doing a PhD at the [Department of Data Science and Knowledge Engineering](http://www.maastrichtuniversity.nl/dke) of Maastricht University, where I am working on the [ERC](https://erc.europa.eu/)-funded [Digital Ludeme Project](http://www.ludeme.eu/).
+I am currently doing a PhD at the [Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs) of Maastricht University, where I am working on the [ERC](https://erc.europa.eu/)-funded [Digital Ludeme Project](http://www.ludeme.eu/).
 In Fall 2020 I was a Research Intern at [Facebook AI Research](https://ai.facebook.com/).
 Previously, I worked for two years on the [C-Cure](http://www.securit-brussels.be/project/c-cure/) project as a PhD student at the